DSI++: Updating Transformer Memory with New Documents: DSI++: Continual learning challenge for DSI

 To enable research on DSI++, we introduce two benchmarks constructed from the Natural Questions (NQ; \citet{kwiatkowski2019natural}) and MS MARCO \citep{nguyen2016ms} datasets.
 The NQ dataset consists of Wikipedia articles and corresponding natural language questions.
 Similar to \cite{tay2022transformer}, we consider Wikipedia articles for memorization and the retrieval task as identifying the Wikipedia article that answers the given question.
-We use the original NQ train split to construct train($80\%$)/ validation($20\%$) splits and use NQ validation as a test split for our setup.
+We use the original NQ train split to construct train($80\%$)/ validation($20\%$) splits and use NQ validation as a test split.
 We randomly sample $50K$ unique articles to constitute the initial $D_0$ corpus.
-Next, we construct five corpora ($D_1, \cdots, D_5$), each containing $10K$ unique articles, to sequentially add them to the DSI model.
+Next, we construct five corpora ($D_1, \cdots, D_5$), each containing $10K$ unique articles, to add them to the DSI model sequentially.
 Corresponding to articles in each of these corpora, we filter queries from original NQ train/ validation splits to construct $R_i^{train}, R_i^{val}, R_i^{test}$ ($\forall i \in \{0, \cdots, 5\}$) splits.
-We use $R_0$ to train the DSI model for the retrieval task, and use $R_i^{test}$ to evaluate on previously and newly indexed articles.
+We use $R_0$ to train the DSI model for the retrieval task and use $R_i^{test}$ to evaluate previously and newly indexed articles.
 The full MS MARCO dataset has approx. $500K$ passage-query training pairs and $6,980$ validation pairs.
-Similar to the benchmark created from the NQ dataset, we randomly sample $50K$ unique passages to constitute the initial $D_0$ corpus, and five more corpora, each with $10K$ passages.
-See Table \ref{tab:datastats} (in the Appendix \ref{sec:dataset}) for exact dataset statistics for NQ and MS MARCO.
+Like the benchmark created from the MS MARCO dataset \citep{pradeep2023does}, we randomly sample $50K$ unique passages to constitute the initial $D_0$ corpus and five more corpora, each with $10K$ passages.
+See Table \ref{tab:datastats} (in the Appendix) for exact dataset statistics for NQ and MS MARCO.